Topic: DMD0497

 BX-P-ECOMLT

-The BX-P-ECOMLT Ethernet POM provides an Ethernet port for use as a server to external network clients, such as the Do-more Designer programming software, C-More HMI panels, Modbus/TCP clients, etc. The BX-ECOMLT can be used with BRX CPUs that have an existing on-board Ethernet port (BX-DM1E-xxx), or BRX CPUs that do not have an on-board Ethernet port (BX-DM1-xxx).
+The BX-P-ECOMLT Ethernet POM provides an Ethernet port for use as a server to external network clients, such as the Do-more Designer programming software, C-More HMI panels, Modbus/TCP clients, etc. The BX-P-ECOMLT can be used with either BRX CPUs that have an existing on-board Ethernet port (BX-DM1E-xxx), or BRX CPUs that do not have an on-board Ethernet port (BX-DM1-xxx).

 IP Address can be any valid TCP/IP Address.
 The IP Address entered must be unique on the network where the PLC will be connected.